 Dad: 'I know you're having fun with your toys and you don't want to stop but it's important that we leave now so that you have time to play with your friends before the school bell goes.
 Do you want to put your shoes on by yourself or would you like me to help you?'

-Similarly, our manager can talk to his team member about the options for getting the tasks completed by the deadline.
+Our manager can talk to his team member about the options for getting the tasks complete by the deadline.
 Exploring options helps us to own the situation and increases motivation and action.

 3. Provide a meaningful explanation.
-The human mind seeks meaning in everything we do.
+The human mind seeks meaning.
 We're meaning making machines.
-If our manager provides no context for his request, our team member will make up her own mind as to his motivation and it's unlikely to be favourable.
+If our manager provides no context for his request, our team member will make up her own mind about his motivation and it's unlikely to be favourable.

 'He's loading me up with this work so that he can sit in his office and relax,' might be her explanation if there is no obvious alternative.